PROVISION OF SERVICES REGULATIONS SUMMARY SHEET FOR

 At PBC we always strive to provide a professional and efficient service.
 However, we recognise that it is in the nature of insolvency proceedings for disputes to arise from time to time.
 As such, should you have any comments or complaints regarding the administration of a particular case then in the first instance you should contact the IP acting as office holder.

 If you consider that the IP has not dealt with your comments or complaint appropriately you should then put details of your concerns in writing to our complaints officer Nick Bonser (Operations Manager) at PBC Business Recovery & Insolvency Ltd, 9/10 Scirocco Close, Moulton Park, Northampton, NN3 6AP.
-This will then formally invoke our complaints procedure and we will endeavour to deal with your complaint under the supervision of a senior partner unconnected with the appointment.
+This will then formally invoke our complaints procedure and we will endeavour to deal with your complaint.

 PBC Business Recovery & Insolvency Ltd holds a Consumer Credit Licence, licence no. 673996 and is authorised under that licence for credit brokerage, debt adjustment and debt counselling.
 Further details are held on the Consumer Credit Register, which can be found here.
 Complaints relating to matters under our Consumer Credit Licence can be referred to The Financial Ombudsman Service, Exchange Tower, London E14 9SR and you may be able to access their Alternative Dispute Resolution (ADR) system.
 More information can be found on their website.